Intermittent Fasting and Thyroid: What You Should Know

 Practical Considerations for Hypothyroidism

-Women with hypothyroidism should be especially cautious, as the condition disproportionately affects females and can interact with reproductive hormones.
+Women with hypothyroidism should be especially cautious.
+The NIDDK lists irregular periods and fertility problems among the symptoms, so there is already an interaction with reproductive hormones to account for.
 Our article on intermittent fasting for women covers gender-specific considerations in detail.

 If you are over 40 and managing hypothyroidism, metabolic changes associated with aging add another layer of complexity.
 See intermittent fasting after 40 for age-specific guidance.